 Co-Founder, CodaPet

 Dr. Gary graduated from the University of Illinois College of Veterinary Medicine in 2010.
 After graduation, he moved west.
-Dr. Gary spent a year at a mixed animal practice in Oregon before moving to Fresno... show more
+Dr. Gary spent a year at a mixed animal practice in Oregon before moving to Fresno... where he worked at All Creatures Veterinary Clinic from 2011-2021. show more

 CodaPet Veterinarian